edhzsz/MLUND/projects/smartcab/Report.md

 * __N dest reached__ - Total number of trials in which the agent arrived to the destination.
 Arriving to the destination is the main objective of the agent.
 The bigger this value, the better.
 * __Last dest failure__ - Last trial in which the agent failed to arrive at the destination.
-An agent that is learning is expected to fail early in the learning process but arrive all the time after it has learned enough.
+An agent that is learning is expected to fail early in the learning process but to arrive all the time after it has learned enough.
 The lowest this value, the earlier the agent learnt.
 * __Last penalty__ - Last trial in which the agent was penalized.
-An agent that is learning is expected to be penalized early in the learning process but drive without recieving penalties after it has learned to drive.
+An agent that is learning is expected to be penalized early in the learning process but to drive without recieving penalties after it has learned to drive.
  The lowest this value, the earlier the agent learnt.
 * __Length Q table__ - Size of the Q table (for agents that use Q-learning).
 Each time an agent visits a state and selects a new action for this state a new entry in the Q table will be inserted.
 The bigger this value, the more the agent explored the state